ThiagoSchetini/manjaro-architect-guide/README.md

 No tweaks (we will have performance improves later).

-Reboot your system.
+Finally, reboot your system.

-### Security
+### After install (reboot)

 #### Time

-Hardware should be always on UTC (do not change your BIOS clock manually).

-Check your timezone on Settings.
+First check if your hardware/BIOS is on UTC. (probably not the same time of your system).

+Then on *Settings*, check your timezone.

-RTC in local TZ (timezone) must be *"no"*.
-On terminal type:
+Check the RTC in local TZ (timezone) must be *no*:

 	timedatectl status

-If you need to set RTC in local TZ to no:
+If you need to set RTC in local TZ to *no*:

 	timedatectl set-local-rtc 0
-	timedatectl status
-	*should read: 'RTC in local TZ: no'

 Calibrate system time: